 Snakes often serve a major role as predators in several ecosystems, and a healthy ecosystem is abundant in a variety of predators, like snakes, that maintain the rodent and other animals populations at acceptable levels.
 If you think of farmers and the problems they have with many rodents, snakes actually keep crop yields higher and prevent disease spreading.

+Even so the fear of snakes, Ophidiophobia, is the second most common fear in the world.
 Click the link to check out the list of snakes present in this site.

 Did You Know?

 A recently discovered fossil snake was 49 feet long, longer than a school bus!
 Meet the Titanoboa.